mikowitz/ex_png/README.md

 ## Features

 * Decodes any image the PNG standard allows.
-This includes all standard bit depths, color modes, filtering and iterlacing options.
+This includes all standard bit depths, color modes, filtering and iterlacing options
-* Encodes using 8 bit depth, truecolor alpha color mode, default zlib compression, and no interlacing.
-Eventually `ExPng` will be able to choose encoding parameters based on the nature of the image (See [Issue #11][i11])
+* Encodes using 8 bit depth, truecolor alpha color mode, default zlib compression, and no interlacing
 * Read/write access to the image's pixels
 * Implements [Xiaolin Wu's algorithm][xw] for drawing antialiased lines
 * Works with all Elixir versions >= 1.7